thomaswiemann/thomaswiemann.github.io/index.md

 title: Home
 group: "navigation"
 order: 1
-summary: I'm Thomas Wiemann, Postdoctoral Scholar in Marketing at the University of Chicago Booth School of Business.
-I'm on the 2025-26 academic job market!
+summary: I'm a Postdoctoral Scholar at the University of Chicago Booth School of Business.
+My research interests lie in the intersection of marketing, econometrics, and machine learning/AI.
 ---
 <br><br>